Testing Best Practice Under Pricing Pressure

 Situation :

-A syndicated study aimed to uncover how players value core game modes, like “Capture the Flag”, when delivered through different monetization formats: base game, DLC, or subscription.
-The goal was to shape strategy by understanding which combinations actually drive value.
+A study aimed to understand how players value core game modes, such as Capture the Flag, when delivered through different monetization formats including base game, downloadable content, and subscription.
+The goal was to inform monetization strategy by identifying which combinations actually drive value.

 Complication: